 Manhattan Has No Stars

 Twelve-year-old Strella knows stars.
 Raised at the Paranal Observatory in Chile, stars are like sisters to Strella, and astronomy is her destiny.
 But when Mama mysteriously loses her dream job at the observatory and moves them to the starless skies of Manhattan to live with a grandpa she’s never met, Strella decides it’s up to her to fix things.

 The Secret Life of Stuckie

 Stuckie has a day-dream problem.
-Anyway, that’s what Mom and Dad, Mrs. Pine, and half the Star Valley sixth grade thinks.
-To him, his day dreams whisk him away to the only place where he’s the hero and completely in control.
-As long as he has Penny and Gram, though, Stuckie could go on dreaming forever.
-But when Penny gives his day dreaming a Beth Firenze eye-roll on the walk home from school and ditches him and the Invention Convention for volleyball, Stuckie has to find some real world courage to get her back.
+His day dreams used to whisk him away to the only place where he’s the hero and completely in control, but when Penny ditches him and the Invention Convention for volleyball, Stuckie has to find some real world courage to get her back.
 His day dreams aren’t an easy habit to break, though, and for the first time ever, his day dreams are out of his control.

 What I like to read…

 My favorite books make me feel along with the characters – joy, loss, fear, hope – I like to feel it all.
 I love when I am whisked into another world, whether it is based firmly in the reality of our world, or in the odd quirky reality of the author’s imagination.
 I love to meet eccentric characters, to spend time with funny characters, and to have my heart broken by lonely characters.
 I enjoy learning something that I didn’t know, about science, or the world, or people.